 Unlike HELOCs, personal loans are paid out one time in a lump sum.
 Personal loans and construction loans tend to come with higher interest rates than HELOCs because they are unsecured loans, meaning that the bank has nothing to take possession of if you choose to stop making payments and default on the loan.

-HELOCs, on the other hand, are secured by your home, so you can often secure them at lower interest rates than personal loans.
+HELOCs, on the other hand, are secured by your home, allowing home equity line of credit rates to be far more competitive.
 That low interest rate has a trade-off, though.
 Yes, you’ll likely receive a lower interest rate on a HELOC, but if you stop making payments, the lender can come after your home.

 PenFed Credit Union